-Although there is no direct evidence that Solomon Hayes was the son of John Hayes the circumstantial evidence is sufficient to prove the relationship.1
+Although there is no direct evidence that Solomon Hayes was the son of Samuel Hayes, the circumstantial evidence is strong enough to prove the relationship.
+See the separate detailed explanation.

 He evidently moved to McMinn County, Tennessee very shortly thereafter.
 The first four children, all born by 1822, give their birth place as North Carolina in later censuses, while the rest of the children, born 1824 and after, give Tennessee as their birth state.
 The family legend is that Solomon moved to Tennessee about 1825 with his widowed mother and younger sister Mary.
 What facts we can find seem to fit this legend.

 He appears in the 1829, 1830, 1831, and 1832 tax lists of McMinn County.
 In the 1836 tax list, he appears in the same district as the Witt family, John W. Price (his sister Mary’s husband), and a James Hayes.
 Solomon Hayes was taxed on 480 acres, but was charged for no white polls.
 He is in the 1830 census of McMinn County, Tennessee with a household consisting of one male under 5, one male 10-15, one male 30-40, one female under 5, two females 5-10, one female 10-15, one female 30-40 and one female 40-50.
 It appears that his sister Mary was already out of the household, presumably married to John W. Price.
 The elder female is assumed to be his widowed mother.
 In 1840 he was enumerated in neighboring Bradley County, with a household of one male 10-15, one male 15-20, one male 40-50, two females under 5, two females 5-10, one female 10-15, one female 40-50 and one female 50-60.